taylorshin/Hairy/README.md

 pip install -r requirements.txt
 ```

+## Setup
-The dataset is not provided in this repository.
-To train Hairy, you must include data.hdf5 and image_boxes.txt in the root directory.
+- The dataset is not provided in this repository
+- There should be a *data* folder in the root directory that holds patient data and labels
+- There should also be an *out* folder in the root directory that contains the generated logs, plots, and models

+## Data
+- If you want to add more data, add each new set of patient data in its own folder (i.e. K_data) in the *data* directory
+- Add the corresponding label files to the *data/labels/* folder
+- Add the paths to the folders/files to the train function in the *train.py* file

 ## Usage
 To train a new model, run the following command: